Conjunctions: and, but, or, so, because

 3. Using “but”

-We use but to show a contrast (something different or surprising).
+We use but to show an opposite or surprising idea.

-- “She is tired, but she is okay.”
+“She is tired, but she is not sleeping.”

 Why?